“Either we just played the two best teams in football, or it is going to be a long season.”

 - Injuries forced John Rienstra, a life long guard, to switch to tackle, while rookie Tom Ricketts, a life long tackle, sifted to guard

-- Starting linebacker Brian Hinkle was out.
+- Starting linebacker Bryan Hinkle was out.
 Unable to reclaim no-name linebacker Darren Jordan from the waiver wire, the Steelers would start a rookie in his place.

 And the Vikings, although 1-1, still stood as Super Bowl contenders.
 They’d also brought Mike Merriweather with them, the Steelers 1987 team MVP, whose bitter contract dispute with Dan Rooney resulted in a hold out that spanned the entire 1988 season.

 The game unfolded as scripted.
 Except, as the Washington Post pointed the next day out, this script had a surprise ending.

 Minnesota, Myron and Mularkey in Route to Maryland on the PA Turnpike